 To ensure that the interview is successful, we also obtain a voluntary audio-recorded oral declaration taken under penalty of perjury.

 Why is only the final portion of the interview recorded?
 Because a tape recorder can be intimidating.
-The interviewee is asked before the tape recorder is turned on if they consent to being recorded (California is a two-party consent state).
+The interviewee is asked before the tape recorder is turned on if they consent to being recorded (California is a two-party consent state). if they do not consent, the meeting is over.
+If they do consent, the meeting continues.
 During the introduction on tape, the interviewee states that they are aware of and consent to being audio recorded, as do all others in the interview room.
-We then cover each issue raised during the interview, and the interviewee answers om tape.
+We then cover each issue raised during the interview, and the interviewee answers on tape.
 The interviewer asks the interviewee open-ended questions that demonstrate that the meeting was voluntary, and that any admissions made by the interviewee are of their own free will.
 This is where we use our proprietary process and ask questions that demonstrate the admissions made by the interviewee were voluntary and truthful.
 To learn our proprietary process, we offer The Process of Investigation, a training module designed to teach our methodology to your internal investigation team.

-The interviewer should accurately reproduce the questions asked during the non-recorded portion of the meeting, and have the interviewee provide details.
-This is invaluable, because the recording contains the real voice of the interviewee, memorializes the harassment investigation procedure utilized by the interviewer, and details that their admission was made freely and voluntarily.
+The interviewer should accurately reproduce the questions asked during the earlier non-recorded portion of the meeting, and have the interviewee provide context and details.
+This is invaluable, because the recording contains the real voice of the interviewee, memorializes the harassment investigation procedure utilized by the interviewer, and details that the interviewee’s admission was made freely and voluntarily.
 This validates the written declaration and adds detail that either demonstrates the interviewee’s statement shows consistency, or does not show consistency.

 Conclusion – Sexual Harassment Investigation Procedure